 According to the Bureau of Labor Statistics, professionals working in marketing at a senior level make an average of $131,180 a year.
 In 2016, the lowest 10 percent earned less than $67,490, and the highest 10 percent earned more than $208,000.
 Similarly, the employment rate of marketing managers is expected to grow 9 percent from 2016 to 2026, higher than the national average.
 Marketing positions are highly desirable and are often sought by other managers and experienced professionals.
 These statistics demonstrate the high demand for advanced professionals in the marketing field.

 In order to make the most of your IMC education and career, here’s a look at how you can use the next 10 years to establish and enhance your career:

 This guide includes:

 “We are a program that, from the beginning, has stressed the importance of the impact we want to have on the lives and careers of our students.
 We do everything in our power to ensure that all students have a valuable experience and learn skills and insights they need to be competitive.
-And they need to learn at the pace of the industry, not the pace of higher education.” —Chad Mezera, Assistant Dean of Online Programs for the Reed College of Media at WVU.
+And they need to learn at the pace of the industry, not the pace of higher education.” —Chad Mezera, Assistant Dean at WVU's Reed College of Media

 The Master of Science in Integrated Marketing Communications program, the first of its kind, was launched by the Reed College of Media at West Virginia University in 2003.
 In the program, communications professionals learn how to align their marketing activities to ensure the constant flow of information to consumers from a variety of media.